dis-sg/dis-sg.github.io/_posts/2020-06-22-creative-weekly-2.md

 The Straits Times <a href="https://www.straitstimes.com/singapore/manpower/8-in-10-singaporeans-willing-to-pay-more-for-essential-services">article</a> which carried this infographic was actually reporting on a totally different topic: that a majority of Singaporeans are willing to pay workers in essential services more.
 Nowhere in the written article did the journalist elaborate on the 5 non-essential jobs listed.

-Artists reacted in the best way they know: through art.
+Artists reacted in the way they know best: through art.

 <figure>
 <img src="" alt="Non-Essential Highnunchicken" />